 Some of the easiest ways to customize your content include:

 Consider how often you check your email on your phone or tablet over a computer.
 If you’re like most people, you check and reply to emails more often on your mobile phone than anywhere else.
 With that in mind, it’s crucial that any emails you send out look as good on a mobile screen as they do on a computer screen.
 To optimize your messages for any device:

 Just as your email should get right to the point, so should your subject line.
 When subject lines reach upwards of 40 characters, most devices will cut off some of the text.
 And if the first part of that line isn’t interesting enough, leads won’t even click on it to read the rest.

-Once you start your email marketing campaign, how will you know it’s working?
+Once you create your emails and start sending your campaigns, how will you know if your strategy is working?
 Metrics and analytic data can show you what parts of your process are working and where you can improve your numbers.
 Collecting raw data like that can be a challenge, but with an automated platform, you can access those numbers with ease at any time.